Who We Are

 The scalloped blue lower leg of the logo's triangle are the lakes, rivers, ponds, and seas.
 The green legs of the triangle represent the forests.
 The gray and white upper portions of the triangle represent the mountains and snows above tree line.

-The English broadhead arrow symbol at the pinnacle of the triangle honors the military careers of our founder and certain of our instructors while also suggesting the north-seeking needle of the compass, representing our wilderness navigation courses and serves as a symbol of MORE's encouragement for graduates to get out there and explore.
+The English broadhead arrow symbol at the pinnacle of the triangle honors the military careers of our founder and certain of our instructors while also suggesting the north-seeking needle of the compass, which serves as a symbol of MORE's encouragement for graduates to get out there and explore.